ChristopherAMyers/ChristopherAMyers/README.md

 ### Hi there! 👋

-I am a Postdoctoral Scholar at the University of California, Merced in theoretical chemistry, focusing on the development of molecular dynamics techniques and density functional theory models for the prediction of condense phase spectroscopy.
-For my Ph.D., my research focused on the development of molecular dynamics algorithms informed from density functional theory to study various biomolecules.
-My work is highly coding based and overlaps nicely with data science and machine learning.
+I am a Postdoctoral Scholar at the University of California, Merced in theoretical chemistry.
+My research focuses on molecular dynamics, including classical, mixed QM/MM, and nonadiabatic simulations with applications to polaritons, UV-Vis spectroscopy, and machine learning.
+My work is also tailored towards scientific software development for high performance computing environments, interfacing quantum chemistry programs with molecular mechanics packages and optimizing spectroscopy calculations.

+I also have a background in force field development for MD simulations of nucleic acids and other large biomolecules, as well as experience working with a variety of experimental groups in mass spectrometry, polymer chemistry, and various flavors of spectroscopy.
 I also have a background in computer science, software development, and teaching.

 ### Favorite Coding Projects
-Some of my favorite projects include:
+Some of the various projects that I have built or actively contribute to may help you with your research goals:
+* [AI-LSC-IVR](https://github.com/AnanthGroup/AI-LSC-IVR) A nonadibatic, semiclassics simulation program that interfaces with TeraChem and GAMESS electronic structure programs.
+* [MolSpecPy](https://github.com/tjz21/Spectroscopy_python_code) A Python package for simulating various optical spectroscopies from quantum chemisty data.
 * [AmberFD](https://github.com/ChristopherAMyers/AmberFD) library for extending OpenMM with a fluctuating density model (In review, [ChemRxiv](https://doi.org/10.26434/chemrxiv-2023-1rvh3)).
 Also check out it's [documentation](https://christopheramyers.github.io/AmberFD_Documentation/html/index.html)!
 * [CoSIMS](https://github.com/ChristopherAMyers/CoSIMS): A Collision Simulator for Ion Mobility Spectrometry.
 Published in [*J. Phys.
 Chem.
 B* 2019.](https://doi.org/10.1021/acs.jpcb.9b01018)
 * A Python based [QM/MM interface](https://github.com/ChristopherAMyers/QM_MM_Simulations) that links OpenMM and Q-Chem